View the JME/MTR subscription package, which includes the Journal of Management Education.

 - Guidelines for Submission to MTR’s Resource Reviews Section

-There is a 2000-word limit on the main body of all initial submissions regardless of section.
+- There is a 2000-word limit on the main body of all submissions (both initial and subsequent), regardless of section.
 The abstract, and any figures, tables, references, notes, and appendices are not included in this limit.

 - Prepare your manuscript for electronic transmission in MS Word or as an RTF file.
 Use 12-point Times New Roman typeface, and double-space throughout (including abstract, tables, references, and appendices) in a format that fits U.S. standard business size paper (8 ½” x 11”).

-- Prepare the manuscript in accordance with the latest edition (7th) of the APA Publication Manual.
+- Prepare the manuscript in accordance with the latest edition of the APA Publication Manual.
+Please note that the 7th edition of the APA Manual has new and updated content for every chapter.

-- On the first page of the article, include only the title, abstract, and keywords, with no acknowledgements, footnotes or any other information identifying the authors or their affiliations.
+- On the first page of your manuscript, include only the title, abstract, and keywords, with no acknowledgements, footnotes or any other information identifying the authors or their affiliations.
 During submission, you will enter all information about the authors that usually appears on a title page in text boxes on the web-based submission form.

 - Make sure that all text is left aligned (i.e., ragged-right edge), all paragraphs are indented, and there is no additional space after paragraphs.

-- Insert a running head that appears in the upper right-hand corner of each page.
-The heading should reflect the focus of the paper.
+- Insert a running head that reflects the focus of the paper on each page.

 - Insert page numbers in the upper right-hand corner after the running head.